owulveryck/owulveryck.github.io/content/post/knative-part1.md

 ## What is _coupling_?

-Software is a composition of elements (objects, services, functions, etc.) that are interacting.
 In physics, two objects are said to be coupled when they are interacting with each other (source [wikipedia](https://en.wikipedia.org/wiki/Coupling_(physics))).

 This paradigm of coupling applies to software engineering.
-The notion of weak and strong coupling is a common language in IT.
+Hence the notion of weak and strong coupling is a common language in IT.

+Representation of software is a composition of elements (objects, services, functions, etc.) that are interacting.

-Two elements are strongly coupled when a perturbation on the first element induces a perturbation on the second that impact on its behavior strongly.
+Two elements are strongly coupled when a perturbation on the first element induces a disturbance on the second that impact on its behavior strongly.
-A corollary is that two systems are weakly coupled if the perturbation induced on an element from the excitation of another one if low.
+A corollary is that two systems are weakly coupled if the perturbation induced on a component from the excitation of another one is low.

-In chapter 12 of his book [_In search of Certainty_](http://markburgess.org/certainty.html), [Mark Burgess](https://twitter.com/markburgess_osl) discuss the notion of coupling in physics.
-Some of the conclusions exposed in chapter 13 are:
+In chapter 12[^1] of his book [_In search of Certainty_](http://markburgess.org/certainty.html), [Mark Burgess](https://twitter.com/markburgess_osl) discusses the notion of coupling in physics.
+Some of the conclusions exposed in chapter 13 are [^2]:

 - strong coupling leads to precision but the fragility;
 - weakly coupled components can be rearranged, taken apart and made into something else, assembled into a meaningful composition;

+[^1]: Chapter 12: _Orchestration And Creative Instability: Or why the conductor does not promise to blow every trumpet_, page 383
+[^2]: Chapter 13: _Orchestration And Creative Instability: Or why the conductor does not promise to blow every trumpet_, page 422

-In modern software, coupling arises at different levels.
-Inside the code, *and* at the architecture level.
+In modern software, **coupling** arises at different levels, **inside the code**, *and* at the **architecture** level.

 ## Coupling inside the code